-5.2 Results of Simulations.
-When we plotted the overall accuracy of the model, the results closely resemble those from previous analyses, as is to be expected (see Figure 8a).
-When we examined simulated reaction times, we observed that confirmatory learning leads to faster decisions (see Figure 8b).
-This follows naturally from the heightened difference in values estimated for each bandit, as shown in Figure 6.
+When we plotted the overall accuracy of the model, the results closely resemble those from previous analyses, as is to be expected (Fig. 8a).
+When we examined simulated reaction times, we observed that confirmatory learning leads to faster decisions (Fig. 8b).
+This follows naturally from the heightened difference in values estimates for each bandit, as shown in Fig. 6.
 Critically, however, responses were faster for both correct and incorrect trials.
 This meant that confirmatory biases have the potential to draw decisions to a more rapid close, so that unrewarded errors give way rapidly to new trials which have a chance of yielding reward.
-This was indeed the case: when we plotted reward rate as a function of confirmatory bias, there was a relative advantage over a neutral bias even for those more extreme confirmatory strategies that were detrimental in terms of accuracy alone (see Figure 8c).
-Thus, even a severe
+This was indeed the case: when we plotted reward rate as a function of confirmatory bias, there was a relative advantage over a neutral bias even for those more extreme confirmatory strategies that were detrimental in terms of accuracy alone (Fig. 8c).
+Thus, even a severe confirmatory bias can be beneficial to reward rates in the setting explored here.
+However, we note that this may be limited to the case explored here, where the ratio of reward to penalty is greater than one.